 Hike a Rainforest in Cairns

 North Queensland is home to the Daintree Rainforest, a tropical rainforest with the most extensive range of rare animals and plants in the world.
-The 1200 square kilometer protected tropical rainforest is a World Heritage listed area that attracts plenty of visitors each year.
+The 1200 square kilometre protected tropical rainforest is a World Heritage listed area that attracts plenty of visitors each year.

 You can explore the Daintree Forest many different ways, with day and overnight tours available.
 You can stay in a nearby luxury eco resort or one of the few wilderness lodges.
 You can try your hand at ‘glamping’ or just grab a backpack and find a trail that interests you.